flowcommerce/readme-sync/README.md

 - Categories cannot yet be created automatically.
 They must be manually created.

-## Notes on behavior

-**ACROSS** multiple categories: how does syncing of pages work?

-  - Q: I have a subset of categories to sync locally, and a superset of categories in the web UI?
-What happens?
-      - A: Only the subset of local categories gets synced.
-Any category that doesn't have a local directory is untouched.

-**WITHIN** 1 category: how does syncing of pages work?
-  - Q I have a superset of docs in the web UI in 1 category, and only sync a local subset of them. do the other docs in the web UI get deleted?
-       - A: yes, the superset of docs in the web UI is deleted, and now your category only contains the subset of docs you synced locally.
-  - Q: I have a superset of docs in Github in 1 category, and only a subset in the web UI. do the docs get added to the ReadMe web UI?
-      - A: yup, the local docs get created in the web UI.

-  **OTHER NOTES ON BEHAVIOR**
-- Hide/Publish pages: You can control whether pages are published or hidden in each page's frontmattter with hidden: true or hidden: false.
+## Syncing Behavior

+- If you have a category on readme.com that you don't have locally, the category and its contents will remain untouched on readme.com.
+- If you have a doc on readme.com that you don't have locally (but you have the category), it will be deleted from readme.com.
+- If you have a doc locally that is not on readme.com, it will be uploaded to readme.com
-- if you try to duplicate markdown file names, you'll get duplicate file warnings, even if the files are in separate docs categories.
+- If you try to create two docs with the same name, you'll get an error about document slugs not being unique, even if the files are in separate categories.
-- the publishing order is alphanumeric.
-You can force ordering by prefixing your files with 01, 02, etc. Then, these ordered pages go first in the table of contents (stripped of their 01 - , -02 ordering prefixes).
-After that, for example, if you created a "a-page.md", it would be added at the end of the category's table of contents. if you then created another local page "aa-page.md", it would show up in the table of contents before a-page.md
+- The publishing order is alphanumeric.
+You can force ordering by prefixing your files with `01 - `, `02 -`, etc. Then, these ordered pages go first in the table of contents (stripped of their `01 - `, `02 -` ordering prefixes).

 ## Development